Gatsbywax/wax-blockchain/tokenomics/proposals/general-fee-formula.md

 fee = fee_scaler * tx_cost_metric / (max_block_cpu - ema_block_cpu) - fee_scaler * tx_cost_metric / max_block_cpu
 ```

-As a function of ema_block_cpu, the term on the right is a constant designed to make sure the transaction fees equal zero when ema_block_cpu equals zero.
+As a function of **ema_block_cpu**, the term on the right is a constant designed to make sure the transaction fees equal zero when **ema_block_cpu** equals zero.
 In other words, no chain activity implies zero fees for the first transaction.
 Starting fees at zero is an arbitrary choice, so we can consider the case where the right hand constant is removed:

 ```
 fee = fee_scaler * tx_cost_metric / (max_block_cpu - ema_block_cpu)
 ```

-And we see that this formula is just a regular hyperbola with a vertical asymptote at max_block_cpu.
-The more complex equation at the top should be thought of in this manner as just a translated hyperbola for which fees go to infinity as the ema_block_cpu gets close to max_block_cpu.
+And we see that this formula is just a regular hyperbola with a vertical asymptote at **max_block_cpu**.
+The more complex equation at the top should be thought of in this manner as just a translated hyperbola for which fees go to infinity as the **ema_block_cpu** gets close to **max_block_cpu**.

 #### Analysis: